ADGEfficiency/adgefficiency.github.io/drafts/virtual_mentors.md

 We would all love to have a hotline to Jeff Bezos or Elon Musk, who could give us personalized advice about how to move forward.
-But think about 200 years - wouldn't the ability to have access, on demand, to the talks, lectures and books of the most successful and thoughtful people on the planet be equally as exciting?

-One of those you are unlikely to get - the second you have now.

-I recently read the book *Reinvent Yourself* which talks about the concept of **virtual mentors**.
+If you have the oppourtunity to develop a mentor relationship with someone you admire, 100% it is worth it.

+There is another oppourtunity for mentorship available today.
+The wealth of

 I have been taking notes from the presentations of people I admire for a long time (well before I read Reinvent Yourself).
 I usually find older talks are more useful.
 Older talks also allow you to single out the key principles that don't change over a persons lifetime.

 Although the advice of a virtual mentor will never be personal, often the great ideas are general enough that they can be applied across industries and across time.

-## general observations
+## common threads

-There are a few things that are common to all of my virtual mentors.

 ### a few great ideas